208V vs. 240V: A Guide to Single-Phase and Three-Phase Power

 Equipment Compatibility and Performance

 The most critical aspect of the 208v vs 240v comparison is equipment compatibility.
-While many modern devices are dual-rated (e.g., “208-240V”), equipment designed strictly for 240V will underperform on a 208V circuit.
+While many modern devices are dual-rated (e.g., “208–240V”), equipment designed strictly for 240V will not perform the same on a 208V circuit.

 - HVAC Equipment Voltage: The correct air conditioner voltage is crucial.
 Mismatched voltage is a leading cause of compressor failure.
-Always check the nameplate data against the measured HVAC equipment voltage supply.
+Always verify nameplate voltage against measured supply HVAC equipment voltage before energizing.

 Expanding the Voltage Spectrum: Beyond 208V and 240V